grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## What options do I even have?

 See `docker run --rm grafana/grafana-image-renderer:latest server --help`.
-Many options you see listed in this repository will have additional options you can use to tweak the exact behaviour more to your needs.
+Many options you see listed in this repository have additional options you can use to tweak the exact behaviour more to your needs.

 This should generally be the first step in troubleshooting when you believe you need to change some configuration option.

-## How do I use the config file?
+## How do I use the configuration file?

 Write a JSON or YAML configuration file named one of `config.json`, `config.yaml`, or `config.yml` in the current working directory of the service.